RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 ## Document Structure
-Although CSAF and VEX files ultimately serve different purposes, both CSAF and VEX files meet the CSAF machine readable standard and use the VEX profile to convey security information.
+Although CSAF and VEX files ultimately serve different purposes, both CSAF and VEX files meet the CSAF machine-readable standard and use the VEX profile to convey security information.
 The CSAF-VEX standard includes three main sections: document metadata, a product tree and vulnerability metadata.
 The full document structure can be found [here](https://github.com/RedHatProductSecurity/security-data-guidelines/blob/csaf-vex-guidelines/docs/csaf-vex.json).